Two Nudes in an Exotic Landscape: Cubic and pictorial phraseology

 The following year Metzinger and Delaunay shared an exhibition at Berthe Weill's gallery (1907).
 They were singled out by Louis Vauxcelles as Divisionists who used large, mosaic-like 'cubes' to construct small but highly symbolic compositions.

 One and a half years later, November 1908, Vauxcelles, in his brief review of Georges Braque's exhibition at Kahnweiler's gallery, called Braque a daring man who despises form, "reducing everything, places and a figures and houses, to geometric schemas, to cubes.

+Among Metzinger’s earliest landmarks on the path toward Cubism, Baigneuses (Two Nudes in an Exotic Landscape) stands as a paradigmatic example of proto-Cubist experimentation—a pivotal moment in which the artist began to dismantle the inherited conventions of pictorial illusionism in favor of an autonomous and abstracted plastic language.
+Executed circa 1905, this painting reflects a bold synthesis of Neo-Impressionist technique, Cézannian structure, and Symbolist undertone, yet it moves decisively beyond them, announcing a vision that would culminate in the full Cubist idiom by the close of the decade.